amleshkashyap/pintos/src/userprog/README.md

       - Copying of filename is only done for 1 page size -> hence the restriction of 4KB for arguments.
     - Created thread executes start\_process method, which internally calls the load () method
       - load () method does all the actual work of execution

+  * System Calls
+    - A user process is same as a thread -> however, once they make a system call, the thread switches to the kernel mode where everything is accessible.
+Since user programs have their own virtual memory, going from 0 to PHYS\_BASE, in kernel mode, it should ensure that it doesn't allow itself to read any data from the kernel space, except for performing the accounting activities (eg, getting page table information for validation, etc).
+    - More security check can be enforced here to block user programs from harming other threads as in kernel mode, it can effect them - for now though, a child thread changes the data of its parent thread (parent reads the data of child thread).
+    - Once the boundaries are checked, there's no other protective mechanisms.

+## Concerns
+  * Certain tests don't work with 2MB filesys hence its changed to 4MB by default.
+  * Filesys open method fails to load an existing program - dir\_close is commented for it to work.
+  * FDs are kept to max of 10 so that some tests can pass within timeout.
+  * FD management methods are added in threads directory, but they maybe somewhere else too.
+  * A process can't exec more than 20 children, even though they've died -> it must wait for them if it wants to clean such children.

 ## Program Startup
   * 80x86 Calling Convention